sayande717/college/README.md

 27.c - Write a program in C to create and display a linked list.
 28.c - Write a program to create a linked list & insert data items to it.

+[/sorting]
+bubble.c - Program to demonstrate bubble sort on an integer array. selection.c - Program to demonstrate selection sort on an integer array. insertion.c - Program to demonstrate insertion sort on an integer array. merge.c - Program to demonstrate merge sort on an integer array. quick.c - Program to demonstrate quick sort on an integer array.

 [HTML]

 1. Personal Profile - A personal profile page.